metamath/lamp-guide/docs/index.md

 The unification worked!

-In fact, that proved more than the new statement.
+In fact, that proved more than the new step.
-Now id `reccot` shows a green checkmark, which means we've completed the proof.
+Now label `reccot` shows a green checkmark, which means we've completed the proof.

 There are many other ways we could have proven this, and in fact,